 I would recommend the train.
 I have been there twice and I rented a car, but only because I was traveling to Tuscany and needed a car there.
 The roads are very scary, windy and narrow.
 The Italians don't seem to notice that there is barely enough room for two cars, so they drive like crazy on these little roads.
 Also, you have to park at the top of the towns (unless you are staying in Monterossa) and you have to pay a daily rate to park there and it can get really crowded in the summer.
 Also, you still have to take a bus or walk to your hotel.
 Once you park your car, you pretty much only get around via train or trail.

 So if you have a choice, I would take the train because it is very easy to get around via the train, it is less scary and a lot less expensive.
 But if you are adding it onto a larger road trip like we did it may make more sense to drive.
-Hope that helps! about 8 years ago
+Hope that helps! over 8 years ago

 Agree with Dea.
 I just returned from Italy 1 week ago, we stayed in Riomaggiore, the 1st town on CT.
 Unless your accommodation comes with parking, train is best.
 I did love the driving though.
 I have never been there, but with a GPS, no problem.
 I'd say best towns to stay are Riomaggiore and Vernazza about 8 years ago